brianglass/anastasis/files/wednesday_matins.md

 footnote">[41]</span></a> Hebrews 11:9.

 <a href="#_ftnref42" id="_ftn42"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[42]</span></a> Cf. Exodus 13:21 and the numerous passages throughout the Old Testament which refer to the cloud overshadowing the temple; also the Â‘light/swift cloudÂ’ in Isaias 19:1.
+footnote">[42]</span></a> Cf. Exodus 13:21 and the numerous passages throughout the Old Testament which refer to the cloud overshadowing the temple; also the ‘light/swift cloud’ in Isaias 19:1.

 <a href="#_ftnref43" id="_ftn43"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[43]</span></a> Malachy 3:20.